Zslez/htam/README.md

 Various improvements:

-> - "htam.pi" speed of execution increased
+> - `htam.pi` speed of execution increased
-> - "htam.floor" function is now literally a 1-line code, maybe i'll remove it in the future
+> - `htam.floor` function is now literally a 1-line code, maybe i'll remove it in the future
 > - now some functions reuses other functions to improve overall performances.

 <br>